ck1419/Portfolio/index.md

 ## About Me

-I’m a third-year student from Thailand studying Electrical and Electronics Engineering at imperial college for a master’s degree.
+I’m a fourth-year student from Thailand studying Electrical and Electronics Engineering at Imperial College for a master’s degree.
+I will be graduating in 2023.

 I have an interest in the energy market, along with EVs.
 I plan on taking ‘energy system economics’ as an optional fourth year course to follow up on this interest.
 I am also interested in programming and have chosen programming modules when possible, along with some experimentation on my own outside of my courses.